fearfulsmtry/litany-of-horror/_posts/2025-08-15-the-unnamed-part-ii.md

 But there she was.

-Len knelt beside the vigil chair, arranging blossoms in the wooden bowl at its foot—calachuchi, white santan, a few stems of gumamela.
+Len knelt beside the vigil chair, arranging blossoms in the wooden bowl.
 She worked slowly, her back straight, her movements quiet.
 Her long hair was tied loosely with a thin red ribbon, and her dress, though simple, carried the gentle grace of someone who had stopped trying to impress the world.

 She hadn’t seen him yet.